-2017 New Jersey state securities regulators alleged failure to properly supervise sales of illiquid alternative investments to customers, including non-traded REITs and non-traded BDCs.
+- 2017 New Jersey state securities regulators alleged failure to properly supervise sales of illiquid alternative investments to customers, including non-traded REITs and non-traded BDCs.

-    - In 2017, another regulatory disclosure involves the State of Virginia Maine and the State of Vermont.
+- In 2017, another regulatory disclosure involved the State of Virginia, Maine, and the State of Vermont.

 - 2018 sales of non-traded REITs and related issues with the North Carolina District of Columbia.

-    Sierra Income and other non-traded REITs and BDCs are typically viewed as “high-risk” investments and recommendations of these investments, specifically for retirees.
+Sierra Income and other non-traded BDCs are typically viewed as “high-risk” investments and recommendations of these investments, specifically for retirees.
 Financial advisors that sold Sierra Income and similar products are having complaints filed against them.

 According to the Financial Industry Regulatory Authority, Inc (FINRA), the prospectuses and Subscription Agreements for many of the securities indicate they were/are not suitable for investors who require access to liquidity, a guaranteed income, and they were only appropriate for those investors who can handle a substantial loss of their investment.